-Honey is a sweet juice produced by bees which is used all over South Africa for human consumption.
-South Africa produces about 2000 tonnes of honey per year.
-However the demand of honey in South Africa is about 3000 tonnes per year.
+Starting a honey beekeeping business in South Africa presents an incredibly profitable venture, thanks to the high demand for honey and bee-related products.
+This industry stands out not just for its economic benefits, but also for its significant environmental contributions.
+South Africa, with its diverse flora and conducive climate, offers an ideal setting for beekeeping, ensuring high-quality honey production.
+Honey, the sweet juice produced by bees, is used all over South Africa for human consumption.
+South Africa produces about 2500 tonnes of honey per year.
+However the demand of honey in South Africa is about 3500 tonnes per year.
 This implies that South Africa imports honey from other countries in order to meet the local demand.
 This clearly shows that there is an opportunity for more honey beekeepers to join the honey beekeeping business in South Africa.
 The honey bee farming business in South Africa is a also very lucrative due to the high market prices for honey and high demand.
 This article will outline how to start the honey bee farming business in South Africa, and the honey beekeeping business plan – PDF, Word & Excel.

 Before you start the honey bee farming business in South Africa, there are some important decisions which you have to make.
 You have to decide on the size of your honey beekeeping business ie how many bee hives you will keep.
 The size of your honey beekeeping business will depend on the amount of capital you have, and your target market.
 You also need to decide on your target market ie who will you sell the honey to.
 It’s important that you have a good honey bee farming business plan before you venture into this business.